therealpineda/adagio/README.md

 -- -- --

-![alt text](https://licensebuttons.net/l/by-sa/4.0/88x31.png "Creative Commons") The Adagio music library is populated by some of the talented artists at [Free Music Archive][fmu], an interactive library of high-quality, legal audio downloads directed by WFMU, and licensed under [Creative Commons][cc] All rights belong to the credited artists -- please visit their work at FMU or online for more information.
+The Adagio music library is populated by talented artists from [Free Music Archive][fmu], an interactive library of high-quality, legal audio downloads directed by WFMU, and licensed under [Creative Commons][cc] All rights belong to the credited artists -- please visit their work at FMU or online for more information.

+![alt text](https://licensebuttons.net/l/by-sa/4.0/88x31.png "Creative Commons")

 [fmu]: http://freemusicarchive.org/about
 [cc]: https://creativecommons.org/about/

 :octocat: [Christopher Pineda GitHub][git]